NativeScript/workshop/docs/chapters/chapter5.md

 ### Components with custom events

-Adding a custom event to a component is really easy.
+Adding a custom event to a component is easy.
 Let's have a look at `LeagueTableComponent` as an example.

 To make it work we need first to create an `EventEmitter`: